Kunlong1994/lab3/Lab-05.md

     *   Print the job.
     *   Press 'go' on the laser cutter.

+## Electronics --
+Create this circuit.
+[Include diagram with switch, servo, 9V battery, and Arduino].
+Bonus: use a prototoboard instead of a breadboard.

+## Putting it all together --
+Assemble your useless box.
+So that it works like this: show video.

 # LAB SUBMISSION (Due before the lecture on Tue: 2/27/2018):
 Post your files to GitHub.
-Make sure to include at least one photo of your final object.
-Consider using the lightbox in the MakerLab to take high-quality product pictures.
+Make sure to include at least one video of your final object.
+Consider using the lightbox in the MakerLab to take high-quality product footage and images.
 [[images/lightBox.jpg|alt=Image of a light box used to make evenly lit pictures of products and designs.]]
 Post a link to your GitHub submission on your Slack channel with your photo, cross post to the #lab3 channel, and tag the TAs with questions/requests for feedback.